Conquering Fear of Flying

 When the evaluation of these signals proves not to be of any danger, the cortex sends an inhibitory signal to the amygdala, and the fear response is stopped.
 This is a very clever and simple solution.

 The system alerts us, and if danger is not present, calms us.
 But what happens in a phobia?
 Why does a seemingly benign situation turn frightening?
 Let’s look at the fear of flying phobia specifically.

 If there were never a plane crash or near-miss or another mental image of this big bird falling out of the sky you would think that we would not have fear of flying.
 But we are in an aluminum tube 35,000 feet above the ground traveling at 500mph with no way of getting off until the plane lands.
 There are plenty of other reasons to be afraid to fly.

 UFS (e.g. Closed Space) --> FEAR --> PLANE --> MEMORY

 ENCODING A PHOBIA

 You are on a plane and the doors to the plane close.
-You hear a strange noise or turbulence makes you feel that you will crash and die.
+You hear a strange noise or turbulence that makes you feel that you will crash and die.
 You look out the window.
 You become afraid.
 Interestingly, you may or may not be aware of why you are frightened.
 Now your mind associates the fear generated with being on the plane.
 You now fear being on the plane.
-This association is true for any anxiety state you experience on the plane be it during take off, in flight or landing.
+This association is true for any anxiety state you experience on the plane be it during take-off, in-flight, or landing.